projectara/greybus-spec/source/index.rst

 ---------------------------------------

-The Greybus control disable route operation is sent by the AP to the SVC to request it that a previously enabled UniPro switch network route be disabled, preventing further traffic flow.
+The Greybus control disable route operation is sent by the AP to the SVC to request it that a previously enabled |unipro| switch network route be disabled, preventing further traffic flow.

 Greybus Control Disable Route Request